djrieger/burp-request-minimizer/README.md

 # Request minimizer
-This is a helper tool to perform HTTP request minimization, i.e. delete parameters that are not relevant.
+This is a helper tool to perform HTTP request minimization, i.e. delete headers and parameters that are not relevant.
 Examples include: random ad cookies, cachebusting nonces etc.

 # Installation